The moving plane method and the uniqueness of high order elliptic equation with GJMS operator: Introduction

 \begin{thm} Suppose $n=2m\geq 4$, then for any $\e>0$ the following set

 is compact in $C^{\infty}(\S^n)$ topology. \end{thm}

-As a corollary, we can prove the Conjecture A for $\alpha\in (1-\e_0, 1)$, which generalizes the result of Wei and Xu \cite{Wei and Xu}.
-We also note that although Conjecture A is completely solved in two dimensions by Gui and Moradifam \cite{Gui Moradifam}, their approach seems to be not so suitable to the high-dimensional case. \begin{thm} Suppose $n=2m\geq 4$, there exist $\e_0>0$ such that for all $\alpha\in (1-\e_0,1)$, the equation
+As a direct consequence, we can prove Conjecture A for $\alpha\in (1-\e_0, 1)$, thereby extending the results of Wei and Xu \cite{Wei and Xu}.
+It is also worth noting that while Conjecture A has been fully resolved in two dimensions by Gui and Moradifam \cite{Gui Moradifam}, their approach heavily relies on counting the number of nodal sets and Bol’s inequality. \begin{thm} Suppose $n=2m\geq 4$, there exist $\e_0>0$ such that for all $\alpha\in (1-\e_0,1)$, the equation

 has only trivial solution. \end{thm}